EricGebhart/Simple_Process_REPL/README.md

 #### Yaml Data Structure
 Additionally, an extension can define a yaml file which import will integrate into the yaml datastore.
+It can also be included in the spr file instead using the quote syntax.
 Configuration settings and whatever data structure needed by the extension are defined here.

 Here is how the bar/QR code module defines it's yaml datastore structure and it's configuration settings in `bar_qr.yaml`.

 ``` code=YAML
 bar-QR: